I'm not a coward... But I know I have to be stronger...

 Arc and Ingus' dynamic depends on what perspective you view it from.
 From Ingus' perspective, it's clear that he's looking out for Arc, most notably chastising Luneth for mocking Arc.
 From Arc's perspective, however, he seems somewhat resentful of Ingus' concerns, particularly when Ingus refuses to let him stay in Replito to learn summon magic.
 It comes to a head in the unused text for Saronia when Ingus and Refia try to get Arc to control his temper, only for Arc to throw an epic tantrum and leave to find the dragoon equipment by himself.

-Alus is the guest whom Arc bonds with.
-One of the party conversations has the other three party members take note of how close Arc and Alus are while the two stand a ways off, speaking with each other.
-While the Famicom version had all four party members in one bed and Alus in the other, Arc is the only one to share the room with Alus.
+Alus is the guest whom Arc bonds with and who Doga calls upon to save Arc during the climax.
+Arc and Alus' bond is a very clear one - One of the party conversations has the other three party members take note of how close Arc and Alus are while the two stand a ways off, speaking with each other, and while the Famicom version had all four party members in one bed and Alus in the other, Arc is the only one to share the room with Alus.